 Keep your Arduino and Raspberry Pi dev boards tidy and close to your breadboard.
-Fits full and half size breadboards.Designed by patshead.com (Plano, United States)
+Fits full and half size breadboards.Designed by patshead.com, Ships from United States of America

 What is it?
 The Breadboard Spring Vise provides a simple, convenient and, versatile way to keep your breadboard prototyping projects locked in place and organized.
 With the Breadboard Spring Vise,...Read More…